10 Windows Settings to Turn Off to Make Your PC Faster (Windows 11/10)

 • keep running in the background

-• use CPU, memory, and battery
+• use CPU, memory, disk, and battery

-• start up faster
+• start faster

 • feel more responsive

-• last longer on battery
+• last longer on battery (laptops)

-• and stay reasonably secure
+• remain reasonably secure

 You don’t need to be a power user.
 Each section explains: